 The job boards aren’t the only path to the Giant Pile of Resumes.
 Your resume may end up there even when you apply to a single job opening at a single company.
 Companies like JobScore encourage resume sharing between companies.

 What does this mean for you?
 Two things.
-First, the odds of getting hired based on your resume are more slim than ever, unless you have highly sought-after technical skills.
+First, the odds of getting hired based on your resume are slimmer than ever, unless you have highly sought-after technical skills.
 Second, it means your resume may need updating to fit into the brave new world of hiring.

 SEO for Your Resume